Vulnerability of nuclear facilities to attack: Nuclear terrorism

-American physicist Amory Lovins wrote in his 1982 book Brittle Power that the United States has for decades been running on energy that is "brittle" (easily shattered by accident or malice) and that this poses a grave and growing threat to national security, life, and liberty.
-Lovins' claims that these vulnerabilities are increasingly being exploited.
-His book documents many significant assaults on energy facilities, other than during a war, in forty countries and within the United States, in some twenty-four states.
+American physicist and nuclear energy critic Amory Lovins, in his 1982 book Brittle Power, argued that the energy generation and distribution system of the United States is "brittle" (easily shattered by accident or malice) and that this poses a grave and growing threat to national security, life, and liberty.
+Lovins claims that these vulnerabilities are increasingly being exploited.
+His book documents many significant assaults on energy facilities, other than during a war, in 40 countries and, within the United States, in some 24 states.
 Following 9/11, he re-released this book.

-Lovins further claims that in 1966, twenty natural uranium fuel rods were stolen from the Bradwell nuclear power station in England, and in 1971, five more were stolen at the Wylfa Nuclear Power Station.
-In 1971, an intruder wounded a night watchman at the Vermont Yankee reactor in the USA.
+Lovins further claims that in 1966, 20 natural uranium fuel rods were stolen from the Bradwell nuclear power station in England, and in 1971, five more were stolen at the Wylfa Nuclear Power Station.
+In 1971, an intruder wounded a night watchman at the Vermont Yankee reactor in the US.
 The New York University reactor building was broken into in 1972, as was the Oconee Nuclear Station's fuel storage building in 1973.
-In 1975, the Kerr McGee plutonium plant had thousands of dollars worth of platinum stolen and taken home by workers.
+In 1975, the Kerr McGee plutonium plant had thousands of dollars' worth of platinum stolen and taken home by workers.
 In 1975, at the Biblis Nuclear Power Plant in Germany, a Member of Parliament demonstrated the lack of security by carrying a bazooka into the plant under his coat.

 Nuclear plants were designed to withstand earthquakes, hurricanes, and other extreme natural events.
-But deliberate attacks involving large airliners loaded with fuel, such as those that crashed into the World Trade Center and Pentagon, were not considered when design requirements for today's fleet of reactors were determined.
+But deliberate attacks involving large airliners loaded with fuel, such as those that crashed into the World Trade Center and the Pentagon, were not considered when design requirements for today's fleet of reactors were determined.
 It was in 1972 when three hijackers took control of a domestic passenger flight along the east coast of the U.S. and threatened to crash the plane into a U.S. nuclear weapons plant in Oak Ridge, Tennessee.
 The plane got as close as 8,000 feet above the site before the hijackers' demands were met.